Tropical spectrahedra: Introduction

 \subsection{Main results}

 In this paper, we introduce tropical spectrahedra.
 These are defined as the images by the nonarchimedean valuation of spectrahedra over the field of real generalized Puiseux series.
 Our main result (\cref{corollary:genericity}) provides an explicit polyhedral characterization of tropical spectrahedra, when the valuation of the defining matrices satisfy a genericity condition.
-This characterization becomes specially simple when, in addition, the defining matrices have a Metzler type sign pattern (\cref{corollary:metzler_regularity}).
-It involves only positivity conditions on principal tropical minors of order at most $2$.
-The genericity condition is expressed as a flow condition in a directed hypergraph.
+We suppose first that the defining matrices have a Metzler type sign pattern.
+Metzler matrices are fundamental in mathematical modelling, since they yield dynamical systems whose flow is order preserving.
+However, we focus on these matrices because the tropicalization of the (generic) spectrahedra that they define is remarkably transparent (\cref{corollary:metzler_regularity}).
+Then, we show how to recover the tropicalization of a spectrahedron whose defining matrices have a general sign pattern by ``gluing'' tropicalizations of spectrahedra satisfying the Metzler condition.
+Our results are synthesized by \cref{concide_minors}, which shows, still {\em under a genericity condition}, that {\em the tropicalization of a spectrahedron is obtained by requiring only the positivity of principal tropical minors of order at most $2$}.
+The genericity condition is expressed explicitly as a flow condition in a directed hypergraph (\cref{lemma:metzler_genericity} and \cref{theorem:genericity}).

 To this end, we study, more generally, tropical semialgebraic sets, defined as the images by the nonarchimedean valuation of semialgebraic sets over the field of real generalized Puiseux series.
 We exploit quantifier elimination methods in valued fields by Denef~\cite{denef_p-adic_semialgebraic} and Pas~\cite{pas_cell_decomposition}, which imply that such sets are semilinear.
 Moreover, we show that tropical semialgebraic sets are always closed.
 It follows that, under a regularity assumption, the image by the valuation of a basic semialgebraic set is obtained by ``tropicalizing'' each polynomial inequality arising in the definition of this set.
 This shows in particular that this image is a polyhedral complex with an explicit description in terms of piecewise linear inequalities (\cref{corollary:purity_commutation}).